aqua circle words — – “Just like the Fair!”

 We Love to go to our County Fair and our kids loved to enter things they made at the fair!
 We would enter canned good, bouquets of flowers from the garden, Hand-work and things they’d been sewing through out the winter months.
 There was frog races for the kids, a barn of beautiful quilts people made, the animals and….

 of course our favorite favorite treat….
 Elephant Ears!!!

-No, they aren’t healthy and they are ridiculously priced especially when you have a family of eight so………….
+Well I have to say they are ridiculously priced at the fair, especially when you have a family of eight sooo………….